 Dance in Bonhomme’s Illuminated Ice Palace

 Each day promises special events.
-On opening night Le Bonhomme, the iconic snowman ambassador for the winter festival, welcomes guests to his Ice Palace and kicks off three weekends of pre-Lenten celebration with a magical show.
+On opening night Le Bonhomme, the iconic snowman ambassador for the winter festival, welcomes guests to his Ice Palace and kicks off the pre-Lenten celebration with a magical show.
 The Ice Palace, made of stacked and carved ice blocks, is at place de l’Assemblée-Nationale and it’s one of the festival’s most spectacular sights.
 Transparent ice bricks shipped in from Montreal (where all the oxygen has been removed prior to manufacture) are arranged according to a different architectural plan each year.

-Cold-weather games & rides aong the Esplanade
+Cold-weather games & rides along the Esplanade

-Things cool off pretty quickly as families make their way to Bonhomme’s World for activities set up just for them, including ice skating and gentle hockey.
+Things cool off pretty quickly at Quebec Carnaval as families make their way to Bonhomme’s World for activities set up just for them, including ice skating and gentle hockey.
 Don’t miss a chance to sample chilly treats from snow.
 D’erable sur la neige (also called tire sur la neige) is a participatory taffy created by rolling a popsicle stick through fresh maple syrup drizzled on a snow-topped table, scooping and rolling as it hardens with the cold.
 When you realize that Quebec province produces more than 70% of all maple syrup in the world, you can imagine how selective they are about the ingredients being used.

 Related activities around town abound, from dog sledding, sleigh rides, skating with Bonhomme, and snow-tubing to curling and ice sculpture workshops.
 Take a look at this fun video!